bgin/general-purpose-fortran/README.md

 [M_COMPARE_FLOAT_NUMBERS(3fm)](math/Compare_Float_Numbers/M_Compare_Float_Numbers.HTML)

 A Fortran module containing routines to perform equality and relational comparisons on floating point numbers.
-That is, you can more safetly compare real numeric values.
+That is, you can more safely compare real numeric values.

 [Types and Kinds](types/Type_Kinds.HTML)